 - Proton’s competitive edge is its comprehensive ecosystem that includes a calendar, encrypted drive, VPN, email aliases solution and password manager.

-Proton is based in Geneva, proudly operating under the strict data privacy regulations that Switzerland offers.
+Proton AG is the parent company based in Geneva, proudly operating under the strict data privacy regulations that Switzerland offers.
 The foundation of what they offer is end-to-end encryption across an array of services that we tend to use on a daily basis.

 But what exactly does it mean to have end-to-end encryption?
 And how is that different from “zero knowledge encryption”?